luc-chevaux/sliding-youtube-gallery/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Mobile browser supported (tested with android)
+* A fews modification to enforce the plugin structure and license policies
+* Resolves minor bugfix
+* Enforce themes compatibility

 = 1.4.2 =
 * Fixed fancybox version when registering the script (in some themes that redistribute fancybox this may be an issue)